jakob-he/ExomizerEvaluation/README.md

 ```
 7. Move annotated VCF files into the 1KG folder

 8. Move JSON files into json_simulation.
-The JSON files have to satisfy <b>one</b> of the follwing criteria:
+The JSON files have to satisfy <b>one</b> of the following criteria:
   - the disease gene is in ```['genomic_entries']['variants']['gene']['gene_id']```
   - the disease gene is in ```['genomic_entries']['gene']['gene_id']```